athoune/Ditaa-web/README.markdown

 Don't forget to add caching.

-A PHP example is provided.
+A PHP and Python example are provided.